siddharth1701/dentex.github.io/source/_posts/2015-12-20-ytd-v4-dot-8-3-plus-v5-dot-0-beta-6.markdown

     [x] encrypted signature patch (13) (thanks gantt) [x] better error handling if signature detection fails

-*Notes for the beta users*:

-1. **[IMPORTANT]** Due a different data structure (for the moment) any dashboard data left from previous versions will be invalid into this latest beta.
-Just clear the dashboard data before or after installing this beta (it's the same).
-Use the dedicated function into preferences.
-2. Due to the WIP state of this build, downloading FFmpeg and the audio part for videos requiring MUX will show an indeterminate progress (I was working on this stuff when I had to push these two patched versions).
+*Notes for the beta users*: due to the WIP state of this build, downloading FFmpeg and the audio part for videos requiring MUX will show an indeterminate progress (I was working on this stuff when I had to push these two patched versions).

 Direct apk download links: